sophxia/cssi/README.md

-My name is Fawziyah Alebiosu and I am a contributor to this project.
+Welcome to SLICE!
+This project is a product of:
+Fawziyah Alebiosu
 Sophia Xia
 Austin Mejia